Go Foraging – Our Blackberry And Apple Pie RecipeJuly 29, 2019 • Cooking & Craft

-Our Our Muddy Chief Natasha shares her family foraging adventure to make blackberry and apple pie.
-A terrific way to spend some family time outdoors.
+Our Muddy Chief Natasha shares her family foraging adventure and her favourite blackberry and apple pie recipe.

-While in Somerset last weekend revelling in the last few days of this wonderful summer, we headed off on an adventure to pick wild apples and blackberries, inspiring us to make a homemade Blackberry and Apple pie.
+While in Somerset last weekend, we headed off on an adventure to pick blackberries, inspiring us to make a homemade Blackberry and Apple pie.

-This time of year is perfect for creating this recipe, with the apples ready to fall from the trees and ripe blackberries bursting from every bush.
+This time of year is perfect for creating this recipe, with ripe blackberries bursting from every bush.

 One of the other wonderful plus sides to foraging is that a snack is always readily available!